norbelcasasmurillo/welcome-message/README.md

 - Microsoft Azure (Virtual Machines/Computer) (Optional*)
 - Remote Desktop (Optional*)
 - Group Policy Management
-- Avtive Directory
+- Active Directory
 - Note: Optional* refers to unless you don't have access to mutliple desktops within a Domain Controller and Local Users, then you do need this environment.

 <h2>Operating Systems Used </h2>

 - Windows 10</b> (21H2)

-<h2>List of Prerequistess</h2>
+<h2>List of Prerequisites</h2>

-- Domain Controller Windows setup prior (Virtual Machine or Physcial)
+- Domain Controller Windows setup prior (Virtual Machine or Physical)
 - Local Users Accounts setup in Forest within Active Directory